-US estate and gift taxation of resident aliens and nonresident aliens has been added to your bookmarks.
+US estate and gift taxation of resident aliens and nonresident aliens Bookmark has been added

 US estate and gift taxation of resident aliens and nonresident aliens

-Resident and nonresident aliens may be in the US indefinitely, for a long-term stay, or for a short-term assignment.
+Resident and nonresident aliens may be in the United States indefinitely, for a long-term stay, or for a short-term assignment.
 Upon their death, however, their estates may face adverse US estate tax consequences without careful planning.
 Likewise, lifetime transfers by non-US citizens may be subject to US gift tax.